-Live coverage of the 2021 Kentucky Derby will air on May 1 from 12:30 to 2:30 p.m.
-ET on NBCSN and from 2:30 to 7:30 p.m.
-ET on NBC.
+Live coverage of the 2023 Kentucky Derby will air on May 6th starting at 12:00 PM ET on NBC.
 You can also stream the Derby live on the NBC Sports app.
-Post time on Saturday for the 2021 Kentucky Derby is set for 6:57 p.m.
+Post time on Saturday for the 2023 Kentucky Derby is set for 6:57 p.m.
 ET.
-This article will tell you how to live stream the 147th running of the Kentucky Derby at Churchill Downs.
-We’ll also explain how to watch the Kentucky Oaks race that happens the day before the Derby.
+This article will tell you how to live stream the 148th running of the Kentucky Derby at Churchill Downs.

-- Use a Free Trial to a Service that carries NBC and NBCSN.
+- Use a Free Trial to a Service that carries NBC.
 Those are:

 - Search for the NBC Sports app

 - Add the NBC Sports app to your device and then open it.